preames/llvm-aws-builder/README.md

 shut them down.
 A six hour run costs approximately $3 at recent prices.)

+The scripts will ensure the builder is automatically shutdown after roughly two hours of inactivity.
+If you don't use the limited duration feature above **make sure that you config termination on shutdown** in the instance options.

+Once created, setup your ~/.ssh/config entry (as described below), and then run the aws-builder-setup.sh script.
 Once created, copy scripts to the builder, run the setup script, and then exit.
 The setup process takes about 5 minutes.
 All future interaction is done via the upload script from your working directory.